 .

-You can see what type a property is in the Add filter menu on the right side, as well as after selecting a property when configuring its input.
+You can see what type a property is in the Add filter menu on the right side, as well as after selecting a property when configuring its variable input.